-Embark on your international flight to London from your U.S. gateway.
-(International flight not included in tour price.)
+Embark on your international flight to London (international flight not included in package cost).

-Meet your group and Tour Manager at our dedicated departure office where we begin our voyage towards Central Europe on the Eurostar from St Pancras International to Brussels.
-We continue from Brussels in First Class to Frankfurt, where we spend the night.
+This morning, we begin our voyage towards Central Europe on the Eurostar from from St Pancras International to Brussels.
+We continue from Brussels in First Class to the city of Frankfurt, where we spend the night.
 (D)

-We continue traveling south through Germany, passing through some of the country's magnificent cities, including Bonn, Frankfurt and Nuremberg as we make our way south towards the Austrian border.
+We continue traveling south through Germany as we make our way south towards the Austrian border.
 Our journey takes us to Vienna, the magnificent city of Mozart, where we spend the next three nights at the Marriott Imperial Riding School Renaissance Hotel.
 (B, D)

 Today you are free to explore at your own pace.
 Vienna's glorious Gothic cathedral, the Stephansdom, is located at the very center of the city.
 By climbing the 553 steps to the top of the cathedral you will be rewarded with one of the best views of the city.
 Alternatively, a ride on the giant Ferris wheel in Prater Gardens offers a more laid back way to achieve a superb view across the city.
 (B)

 We leave Vienna, traveling by rail across the border into Hungary.
 Our destination is Budapest, a city of two halves divided by the mighty River Danube and sewn together by a collection of beautiful, elegant bridges including the famous Szechenyi Chain Bridge, the first permanent crossing to link the two halves of the city.
 The flatter, lively region of Pest looks across the water to its older, historical neighbor, the hilly Buda which rises up away from the banks of the river.
 Budapest was once the joint capital of the Austro-Hungarian Habsburg Empire.
-The city and its buildings have been restored to their very best in what is now one of Europe's finest, grandest and most picturesque cities.
-We spend the next three nights here at the Hotel Continental.
-You have some time this afternoon to begin exploring Budapest at leisure before we dine together in a local restaurant where we receive a Tokaj wine reception on arrival.
+Tonight we experience the city from a different perspective with a dinner cruise along the Danube and, on our return to the hotel, an evening coach journey through the illuminated city sights.
+Our enchanting evening is filled with stunning views of the city after dark, including the Chain Bridge and spectacular Gellert Hill.
 (B, D)

 This morning we enjoy a guided coach tour, introducing us to Budapest's main sights.
 We pass impressive buildings and monuments on both sides of the Danube, including the neo-Gothic Parliament building that was designed to resemble the Palace of Westminster, the magnificent State Opera House and St Stephen's Basilica, Budapest Castle, Matthias Church and Fishermen's Bastion.
 Later we enjoy a ride on the Children's Railroad, a service operated by Hungarian school children who consider it a great honour to be chosen to help run it.
 The line runs through beautiful woodland in the hills above Buda and presents wonderful views of the city.
 (B)

 We depart Budapest by train, traveling through Slovakia and the city of Bratislava to the Czech Republic.
-We arrive in Prague and spend three nights at the Courtyard by Marriott Flora.
+We arrive in Prague and spend three nights at the Vienna House Andels Prague.
 In 'the city of a hundred spires', where copper-domed churches line the banks of the River Vltava and where architectural styles from across Europe blend together to create one of the continent's most beautiful cities.
 (B, D)

 During a guided tour through the narrow streets of the Old Town, we discover some of Prague's most famous sights.
 We begin at Hradcany Castle, the largest medieval complex in Europe.
 We also walk across the 14th century Charles Bridge, which has 75 statues along its walls, and pass the Gothic spires of St Vitus' Cathedral.
-This afternoon, and Day 11, is spent at leisure to continue exploring the stunning city of Prague..
-(Day 10 - B, D, Day 11 - B)
+This afternoon, and Day 10, is spent at leisure to continue exploring the stunning city of Prague.
+(Day 9 - B, Day 10 - B)

 Bidding farewell to mainland Europe, we travel high-speed to Brussels, via Cologne, where we join the Eurostar service to St Pancras International.
 On arrival in London, your tour concludes.
-(B)
+(B, Eurostar Meal)